Michaelangel007/rf_guide/appendix_f_faq.md

 ---

-Q. **If I cast RF but then remove the RF gem why does the RF aura remain around my character?**
+Q. **If I cast RF but then remove the RF gem why does the (small) RF aura remain around my character?**
   * It is a bug if you have enough life regen.
 Change zones and it will disappear.

 ---